sakthiprasanth16/Personal-finance-Analyser/README.md

 ## What this app does

 * **PDF parsing**
-  * Extracts financial transactions from any bank / credit card / UPI statement PDF.
+  * Extracts financial transactions from any bank / UPI statement PDF.
   * Supports wallets like Paytm, PhonePe, and GPay, as long as the PDF contains text-based transactions.

 * **AI categorization**